 16 Mountain Running Races To Do in 2022

 In addition to wearing comfortable clothing on the trail, a good lightweight waterproof trail running jacket is also essential.
 Weather can change in the blink of an eye up in the hills so it’s best to always be prepared.
-Brands such as Salewa, Salomon, OMM, and Dynafit all have good quality trail running waterproof jackets in their ranges.
-All trail running events and races require a lightweight shell so it’s worth picking one of these up early in your trail running journey.
+Brands such as Hoka, Salomon, OMM, and Dynafit all have good quality trail running waterproof and windproof jackets in their ranges.
+All trail running events and races require a lightweight jacket so it’s worth picking one of these up early in your trail running journey.

 Due to the nature of trail running and its often tricky terrain, you are going to need a few more items than when you’re running on the road.
 Firstly, you’ll likely need some water.
 It’s also a good idea to throw in your newly acquired running jacket and some basic first aid just in case things don’t go your way.
 Running with a backpack may seem cumbersome, but if you buy the right one, you won’t even notice it’s there.
 The main things to look out for when buying a trail running pack are hydration bladder compatibility, weight, size, pockets “I love having waist pockets for snacks and other essentials that I like to access on the move”, and of course fit.
 A good trail running pack should sit snugly and not bounce around.
 Check out our comprehensive guide to the best trail running backpacks.

-More like a nice to have rather than a need to have.
+If you have already been spending a lot of time running on the road you may already have one.
+If not, a GPS running watch is a worthwhile investment.
+As you progress in the sport of Trail running it is really helpful to be able to monitor different bits of information as you run such as distance, time, pace, and elevation.
 Not only will a GPS watch tell you how far you have run, but now they have many safety features!
-Garmin watches come with LiveTrack which sends a tracking link to selected members of your contacts so that can see where you end up!
-Some of the higher-end watches even come with maps and the ability to play music directly to Bluetooth earphones!
+Some watches come with a feature which sends a tracking link to selected members of your contacts so that can see where you end up!
+Some of the higher-end watches even come with navigational aids and the ability to play music directly to Bluetooth earphones!

 By Outsider